open-cli-tools/chokidar-cli/README.md

   -s, --follow-symlinks   When not set, only the symlinks themselves will be
                           watched for changes instead of following the link references and bubbling events through the links path [boolean] [default: false] -i, --ignore            Pattern for files which should be ignored.
 Needs to be surrounded with quotes to prevent shell globbing.
-                          The whole relative or absolute path is tested, not just filename
+The whole relative or absolute path is tested, not just filename.
+Supports glob patters or regexes using
+                          format: /yourmatch/i
   --initial               When set, command is initially run once
                                                       [boolean] [default: false]
-  -p, --polling           Whether to use fs.watchFile(backed by polling)
+  -p, --polling           Whether to use fs.watchFile(backed by polling) instead
-                          instead of fs.watch.
+                          of fs.watch.
 This might lead to high CPU utilization.
-It is typically necessary to set this to true to successfully watch files over a network, and it may be necessary to successfully watch files in other non-standard situations
-                                                     [boolean]  [default: false]
-  --poll-interval         Interval of file system polling.
-Effective when
-                          --polling is set                        [default: 100] --poll-interval-binary  Interval of file system polling for binary files.
+                          It is typically necessary to set this to true to successfully watch files over a network, and it may be necessary to successfully watch files in other non- standard situations         [boolean] [default: false] --poll-interval         Interval of file system polling.
+Effective when -- polling is set                          [default: 100] --poll-interval-binary  Interval of file system polling for binary files.
                           Effective when --polling is set         [default: 300] --verbose               When set, output is more verbose and human readable.
                                                       [boolean] [default: false]
-  -h, --help              Show help
-  -v, --version           Show version number
+  -h, --help              Show help                                    [boolean] -v, --version           Show version number                          [boolean]

 Examples:
   chokidar "**/*.js" -c "npm run build-js"  build when any .js file changes chokidar "**/*.js" "**/*.less"            output changes of .js and .less
                                             files
 ```

 ## License